lhasselb/pageimages/README.md

 the Blog module by changing the configuration.
 Read more about [silverstripe configuration](http://doc.silverstripe.com/framework/en/topics/configuration).

-## Examples
+## Example
-By default the extension is enabled for all pages after the installation.
+Like mentioned above the extension is enabled for all pages after the installation.
 See file "extensions.yml" within "/SS_ROOT/pageimages/_config" folder.
 ```
 # ---